The mind needs books like a sword needs a whetstone. Let's find you some great books!

 With more than 130 million copies sold all across the world, covering readers of all ages, Harry Potter has become one of the greatest publishing successes the world has ever seen.

 The author, J.K Rowling, who was then a broke and single mother, kept writing in the Edinburgh coffee shop about a wizard boy who was skinny with remarkable green eyes.
-Little did we know that she will astonish the world with her fantasy land.
+Little did we know that she would astonish the world with her fantasy land.

 If you love it, here are some more books like the Harry Potter series, for this genre never goes out of style.

 Books Similar to the Harry Potter Series